emma-sax4/emmasax4.info/_blog_posts/turning-lightbox2-into-photoswipe.md

 title: Turning Lightbox2 into PhotoSwipe
 tags: [ tech, jekyll ]
 permalink: /blog/posts/turning-lightbox2-into-photoswipe/
-draft: true
+date: 2021-06-14 12:00:00 -0500
 ---

-Last August, I made a big push to add better photo functionality to my website.
+In August of 2020, I made a big push to add better photo functionality to my website.
 I added [Lightbox2](https://lokeshdhakar.com/projects/lightbox2/), by @lokesh, to my site.
 In a [previous blog post](/blog/posts/adding-lightbox-to-a-jekyll-website/), I referenced it as plain Lightbox.
 It turns out that Lightbox2 is built upon Lightbox JS, by the same author.
-But technically, I incorporated Lightbox2 to my site.
+But technically, I incorporated Lightbox2.

 But recently, upon the advice of an old schoolmate, I came across [PhotoSwipe](https://photoswipe.com/).
 PhotoSwipe provides similar abilities to Lightbox2, but also provides zooming, faster loading, and swipe actions, as well as clicking and arrow key pressing.
-This is a definite benefit for viewing the site on mobile.
+This is a definite benefit for viewing my site on mobile.

 The author of PhotoSwipe, @dimsemenov, has been working on a new v5 beta version of PhotoSwipe, which is [documented here](https://photoswipe.com/v5/docs/getting-started/).
 Although the v5 documentation isn't fully fleshed out (the version is still in beta after all) I still found PhotoSwipe v5 simple enough to set up.

-I started with an `activate_photoswipe.js` file:
+I started with an `assets/js/activate_photoswipe.js` file:

 ```javascript
 import PhotoSwipeLightbox from './photoswipe-lightbox.esm.min.js'